Secured versus unsecured personal loans

 When you’re searching for a personal loan, you may be able to choose between secured and unsecured loans.
 Secured loans sometimes have lower rates, but borrowers will need to offer the lender a valuable possession as collateral.

 For example, with an auto title loan, your vehicle is the collateral and the lender could take your vehicle if you don’t repay the loan.
 A mortgage is a secured loan which uses a home as collateral.
-Even payday loans are secured by a check or electronic access to the borrower’s bank account.
+Even payday loans are secured by a check.

 Unsecured loans don’t require collateral.
 The lender offers you the money based on your creditworthiness and your promise to repay the debt.